 A Sable Palm hammock located on a Dry Prairie

-Under-story plants include vines, grasses, ferns and various herbaceous plants, what plants are present is determined primarily by the type of soil and available moisture.
+Under-story plants include vines, grasses, ferns and various herbaceous plants, what plants are present is determined primarily by the type of soil and the amount of moisture present.

 Tropical Hardwood Hammock